openshift/cluster-network-operator/README.md

 - Multi-network policies and admin network policies
 - Network segmentation features

+Additionally, **IP forwarding is always forced to Global mode** on DPU host nodes, regardless of the cluster-wide `IPForwarding` setting in `gatewayConfig`.
+This is required for DPU hosts to properly forward traffic across management and data plane interfaces.

 This per-node feature enforcement is implemented through conditional logic in the startup scripts, allowing the same cluster configuration to work across heterogeneous node types.
-For detailed information about node modes and the technical implementation, see `docs/ovn_node_mode.md`.
+For detailed information about node modes, IP forwarding behavior, and the technical implementation, see `docs/ovn_node_mode.md`.

 These configuration flags are only in the Operator configuration object.